HousnaAghzer/Aghzer-Housna-JEE/README.md

   # JEE's Activities - Professor Mohamed Youssfi
-                                          In every activity you'll find the code with a report
+                                        In each activity you'll find the code with a report

 ## Activity 1
 <details>